WARNING: If you’ve already booked your wedding through a cruise ship, don’t read any further.

-And I’ll start by telling you a quick story…
+I’ll close by sharing a quick story…

 I received a call from a bride named Jordan.
 She contacted me 3 weeks before her wedding because she was frustrated with the cruise line planning her wedding.
 Her frustration stemmed from the slow responses she received from her cruise line “coordinator”.
 She contacted me with a few questions and I gave her all the information she needed.

 On a whim, she asked me for a quote for her destination wedding in St. Thomas (it included 12 guests).
 My quote was less than half what she was paying.